Last week the fantastic journalist Jane Brody published an article on NY Times titled “Screen Addiction is Taking a Toll on Children”.

 - Clutter frustrates us and causes stress

-These side effects are not only caused by clutter in our room, but clutter on our computer and mobile devices too.
+These side effects are not only caused by clutter in our room, but clutter on our computer and mobile devices to.

-Here are 3 Practical and healthy types of treatment for screen addiction in kids.
+3 Practical and healthy treatment for screen addiction for kids and adults alike

 The very best treatment for screen addiction is education.

-- Understanding the difference between interactive and passive screen time: Watching TV and playing video games are not the same thing.
-Psychologically speaking they’re completely different beasts.
-Interaxctive screen time is more stimulating, more addictive, and more likely to cause behavioural changes.
+Interactive screen time such (video games, for instance), is more stimulating, more addictive, and more likely to cause behavioural changes.
 Educational screen activities have just as serious an affect as watching mindless TV shows.

 If you need to be on the internet, or you just don’t want to cut down on screen time, use these 5 tips.
 Clear your mind and clear your devices at the same time.